-We are now back open to guests residing in a Welsh post code area.
-Please adhere to any local restrictions and do not travel if your area restrictions do not allow this.
+We are closed at the moment due to the Wales country-wide lockdown.
 We are following all of the Welsh Government advice and updating our procedures as this advice evolves.
 There are changes to our level of service.
 The main changes can be viewed here.

 However you travel, Barmouth has something for everyone....

 For both those who have never experienced the pleasure of a holiday in Barmouth, and frequent visitors there is something for everyone.
 The clean and safe sandy beaches are never overcrowded even in the peak of summer; there is enough room for everyone.

 If your family enjoy crabbing then pick yourself up a line and bait from the harbour and join the young and young at heart on the harbours edge catching and comparing their crustaceans.

 For the more energetic, Barmouth is full of opportunities for activity holidays.
 There are an abundance of walks in and around the town.
 Walk through the Old Town climbing to the top of Dinas Olau for spectacular views of Cardigan Bay, Barmouth and the Mawddach Estuary.
 Alternatively walk across Barmouth Bridge to Morfa Mawddach Station and follow the former railway track along the river bank to Penmaenpool.